meelgroup/KUS/README.md

 # KUS-Sampler
-KUS generates Uniform Samples by using a compiled d-DNNF form of a CNF.
-It expects the d-DNNF to obey the same format as that produced by the [C2D compiler](http://reasoning.cs.ucla.edu/c2d/) and CNF to obey the DIMACS format.
+KUS generates uniform samples by using a compiled deterministic decomposable negation normal form (d-DNNF) of a CNF.
+It expects the d-DNNF in the same format as that produced by the [C2D compiler](http://reasoning.cs.ucla.edu/c2d/) and CNF in the DIMACS format.

 ## Installation
 ```bash